 AdAmAn Collection: Approximately 25 cubic feet of materials documenting the AdAmAn club (1922-2002).
 The AdAmAn Club was founded by the “Frozen Five,” Fred Morath, Ed Morath, Willis Magee, Harry Standley and Fred Barr.
 These men climbed to the summit of Pikes Peak to celebrate New Year’s and the tradition continues to this day.
 Materials include photographs, newspaper clippings, club administration papers, publicity, items relating to the Colorado Centennial, and various individual members.
 Other photographs of the AdAmAn Club can be viewed here.

 Adelman Newspaper: Single issue of Frank Leslie’s Illustrated Newspaper, July 7th, 1877.
 Cover art depicts four men illegally obtaining alcohol in Colorado Springs above caption, “evading the liquor law in Colorado Springs.”

 Aiken Family Collection: (1882-1936) Four folders of material related to Colorado’s pioneer naturalist Charles Aiken and his sister Jessie, an artist.
 Collection includes musical programs, tributes to Charles Aiken, materials related to Aiken Ornithological Society, and a typescript of field notes taken on a trip from Colorado to Arizona in 1876.

-Alexander Industries Collection: One cubic foot of papers and photographs related to the Alexander Film Company, Alexander Industries, Alexite and Alexander Aircraft.
-Collection contains programs, publications Art Department display materials, commercial stills and photographs.
+Alexander Industries Collection: One and one-third cubic feet of papers and photographs related to the Alexander Film Company, Alexander Industries, Alexite and Alexander Aircraft.
+Collection contains programs, publications, Art Department display materials, commercial stills and photographs.

 Architectural Survey Collection: Includes results and documentation of architectural survey reports conducted for downtown Colorado Springs, Shook’s Run, the West Side, and Mesa Springs.
 Includes some photographs.